josephmate/josephmate.github.io/_posts/2022-04-07-max-connections.md

 categories: [Java, Server, Connections]
 ---

-I hear this misconception all the time: (a server can only receive 65,536 connections)[https://www.quora.com/Is-it-possible-to-handle-1-billion-connections-simultaneously-in-Java-with-a-single-server].
-As an example Cameron Purdy says, "A TCP/IP address only supports 65,000 connections, so you would have to have to assign around 30,000 IP addresses to that server."
+I hear this misconception all the time:

+> (A TCP/IP address only supports 65,000 connections, so you would have to have to assign around 30,000 IP addresses to that server.)[https://www.quora.com/Is-it-possible-to-handle-1-billion-connections-simultaneously-in-Java-with-a-single-server]

 So I put together this article arguing from three directions: